 Is Legal Aid Available?

-Advice and Assistance Legal Aid(A&A) is available for meeting with you and discussing your legal rights under SDS.
-A&A is means tested and we are told that it is based on the service users savings and income.
-This is assessed on the Adult’s means and requires their income and savings be assessed.
+Advice and Assistance Legal Aid(A&A) is available to meet with you and discuss your legal rights under SDS.
+A&A is means-tested and we are told that it is based on the service users savings and income.
+This is assessed on the Adult’s means and requires their income and savings to be assessed.

 The other type of Legal Aid is full Civil Legal Aid This would be required for any court action and is assessed by different criteria on income and savings.
 Again we assume this will be based on the service users circumstances.
 Further information about eligibility for Legal Aid is available on request.
 Special rules apply to children where the finances of their parents are also taken into account.
 There are also special rules for Guardianship applications.

-This is a new are of law and we will need to see how the law and practice develops over the next few years.
-It is likely that implementation and practice will vary between different Councils and possibly between different areas within the same Council.
-We suspect that some people will not be given all the options and that there may be difficulties where some Councils try to uses SDS to either force people into using providers that the do not want or need or try to cut budgets.
+This is a new area of law and we will need to see how the law and practice develops over the next few years.
+Implementation and practice will likely vary between different Councils and possibly between different areas within the same Council.
+We suspect that some people will not be given all the options and that there may be difficulties where some Councils try to use SDS to either force people into using providers that they do not want or need or try to cut budgets.
 If you feel that you need more information speak to people independent of the Council or seek legal advice to make sure that the best practice is applied to your case.